 6. Bad footwear choices

 While running in the winter the temperature will vary from above zero to way below zero.
-Guess what?
 It is still critical to hydrate.
 You will still sweat and loose fluids from your body.
-Take BioSteel or E-load to replace electrolytes as would for summer time running.
-Maintain in-taking 2 to 3 litres of fluids daily.
+It is just as important to replenish electrolytes as would for summer time running.
+Try to drink 2 to 3 litres of fluids daily.
 Best word of advice is to incorporate a sport hydration drink mix such as Skratch, Nuun, and BioSteel into your daily hydration.
 All of these will help keep you from bonking on your run and are very effective for pre-run, post-run and recovery days.

 Winter running is about survival and not putting your body at risk.
 Most common over use injuries happen from slipping and falling running on snow and ice.
 If you have to hit your targets for your event, run indoors on a track or a treadmill.
 If running on a treadmill for three hours to get ready for a marathon seems crazy try cycling on a stationary bike or running in a pool as they are great alternative training choices.
 Rule of thumb: the number of minutes it would take you to run your target distances should equal the number of minutes you cycle, swim and run indoors.

-Ok coach, I never know what to wear for my run in cold temperatures.
-How do I dress?
+I never know what to wear for my run in cold temperatures.
+How do I dress?:

 No two people react to the cold the same to cold temperatures.
 There is no easy answer.
 Find out with experimentation what best works for you.
 Try your entire wardrobe on your runs and remember the best combination for the conditions.

-Rules of thumb: running in cold temperatures are ok but wind chill can kill.
-Running at Zero degrees without wind can be a comfortable run.
-Running at zero with wind chill of -10 degrees can be down right unbearable.
+Rules of thumb: running in cold temperatures are ok but windchill is what's going t.
+Running at 0 degrees without wind can be a comfortable run.
+Running at 0 degrees with wind chill of -10 can be down right unbearable.
 Layer appropriately and protect all exposed skin.

 Yes, running with a plan can help you keep your focus for your event.
 A day, a week, a month can zoom bye and then all of a sudden your event is upon you and you find yourself out of shape.
 Take the time leading up to the heart of your training for your event to learn how to run with better form, more speed and find your running rhythm.
 Short fast runs can give you that mental lift with achieving smaller goals.
 Your fastest one km, two km or from the local coffee shop to home.